leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 Leon will automatically pick up an answer from this action when the Good Bye skill is triggered.
 It is also possible to create dialogs with this type.
 Let's take an example with a Color skill.

-Let's say we have 3 actions within the Color skills:
+Let's say we have 3 actions within the Color skill:

 - favorite_color: Leon tells about his favorite color.
 - why: Leon justifies why it is his favorite color.